 When business owners ponder what entity to choose for their small businesses, the choice is often between an LLC or an S corporation, thinking that they are deciding between two legal entities.
 Indeed, an LLC is considered a legal entity.
-However, an S corporation is a tax classification, or is perhaps better understood as as an election undertaken by a legal entity (it need not be a corporation) that has decided to be taxed under subchapter S of Chapter 1 of the Internal Revenue Code.
+However, an S corporation is a tax classification or is perhaps better understood as an election undertaken by a legal entity (it need not be a corporation) that has decided to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code.

 To create an S corporation, you must first form the underlying legal entity (a business entity formed in compliance with state statutes), such as a traditional corporation or an LLC, then you must elect S corporation tax status by timely filing Form 2553 with the Internal Revenue Service.
 So when we refer to an "S corporation," we are generally referring to a corporation that has elected subchapter S status.

 A corporation or an LLC may choose among several tax classifications:

 As shown in the table above, a traditional corporation is by default classified as a C corporation.
 However, it may elect to be treated as an S corporation.
 The default tax classification for an LLC depends on whether the LLC is a single-member LLC or a multi-member LLC.
 For single-member LLCs, the default tax classification is that of a sole proprietorship (considered by the IRS to be a “disregarded entity").
 For multi-member LLCs, the default tax classification is that of a partnership.
 However, as in the case of the corporation, the LLC may also elect to be classified under subchapter S.

 Does electing S status alter the nature of the underlying entity?